 ACTION’s “Downtowner” bus service was introduced on 9 December 1991.
-Two “tram buses” were specially built by Howard Porter Pty Ltd of Fremantle WA, and were actually built on Mitsubishi Truck chassis.
+Two replica tram buses were built by Howard Porter Pty Ltd of Fremantle WA on a Mitsubishi Fuso Fighter FK417 light-truck chassis.

 Two buses were initially purchased and were given fleet numbers 001 and 002, although these buses did not have visible fleet numbers on the outside of the bus, apart from their number plates.

-Less than four months later, due to the popularity of the service, a third bus, (003) was ordered, with slight modifications made.
+Less than four months later, a third bus (003) was ordered, with slight modifications made.

 The buses were painted in the same colour as the first buses operated in the Canberra region, Maroon and Buff.

 Most seats were doubles, with a single behind and to the left of the driver.
 The door was after the driver’s window and the first window, with three more windows after it.
-The buses had two roof vents for ventilation, as well similar windows to the Renault PR buses.
+The buses had two roof vents for ventilation, as well as hopper windows.
 Two heaters were also located on the floor for the colder months.

 The interior featured antique-style dome lighting.
 The bells were of the pull-cord variety, running along each side above the windows connected to a small brass bell at the front.
 The interior panels were crafted from polished Tasmanian oak.

 The Downtowner service ran on a ten minute frequency between 9.00am and 4.30pm in a circular route linking City East and City West.
-The route numbers for this service were 300 and 301, depending which direction the bus traveled.
+The route number for this service was 301, the same number used by the previous City Loop service in the 1970s.
 Although the Downtowner buses did not have destination signs, the service was occasionally run by buses that did.

-There were 11 stops on the 4km, 15 minute route, with the bus running at 25 km/h.
+The original route had 11 stops on the 4km, 20 minute journey, with the bus averaging 25 km/h.
 The route was designed to pass all major shops, government buildings and hotels in the area.
 All Downtowner stops had a special “Downtowner” sign on the bus stop, and shelters were painted the same colour as the buses, a dark maroon.
 Many of the shelters along the route were in the same dark maroon colour for many years after the service ceased.

 ACTION used advertising to offset the costs of the free service, with any ads being placed on the Downtowners being in the style of the buses themselves.
 The first company to advertise was local law firm, Snedden, Hall & Gallop on Bus 001.
-The Canberra Festival was advertised on Bus 003.
+The PSE Credit Union and FM104.7 also sponsored the service.

 Towards the end of the service, standard buses would often operate instead of the tram-buses due to the popularity of the service, which ended in 1998.
 The three buses were advertised for sale in July 1998 and were purchased by Mountainlink in Katoomba.